 ISO 19011, Guidelines for auditing management systems

 ISO Guide 27, Guidelines for corrective action to be taken by a certification body in the event of misuse of its mark of conformity

-ISO Guide 28, Conformity assessment – Guidance on a third-party certification system for products
+ISO/IEC TR 17026, Conformity assessment – Example of a certification scheme for tangible products

-ISO Guide 53, Conformity assessment – Guidance on the use of an organization's quality management system in product certification

 This procedure often refers to IECEx OD 025, Guidelines on the Management of Assessment and Surveillance programs for the assessment of Manufacturer’s Quality System, in accordance with the IECEx Scheme.

 Although this Scheme relates to service Facilities, many of the elements of IECEx OD 025 are applicable, as such this document is applicable at a number of steps in this procedure.